prasannanimbalkar/kubernetes-101/README.md

-authenticated and authorized Personnel so once the authentication completes you can see all these arrows going going up and down I'll be going I'll be not going into detail but I'll give a high level overview so etcd is nothing but uh it is a distributed database it also considered as the brain so it is going to store the state of the cluster and here we are having the cube scheduler so
+authenticated and authorized Personnel so once the authentication completes you can see all these arrows going going up and down

+etcd is nothing but
+a distributed database it also considered as the brain so it is going to store the state of the cluster

-Cube scheduler plays a vital role so here we have entered the deployment.
-AML apply a command right so Cube scheduler what it is going to do is that so the deployment file has got a port to deploy and that Port has got a requirement right so each Port will be having
+Cube scheduler plays a vital role in deployment.
+AML apply a command right so Cube scheduler deployment file has got a port to deploy and that Port has got a requirement right so each Port will be having